Pulling off Tokyo 2020 will be a logistical nightmare ... and the clock is ticking - KESQ

 The IOC has said athletes should arrive no more than five days before their first day of competition and leave no more than 48 hours after they’re done competing.

-Athletes, coaches, broadcasters and anyone traveling to the games are likely to face a self-quarantine period in their home nation before embarking for Japan.
+Athletes, coaches, broadcasters and anyone traveling to the Games are likely to face a self-quarantine period in their home nation before traveling to Japan.
 That will be followed by tests on arrival at the airport, and regular tests for those staying in the Athletes Village, in Tokyo, which can sleep about 18,000 people.

-Competitors will be tested at least once every four days and traced throughout their stay, and having limited interaction with other people, according to the report published in December.
+Competitors will be tested at least once every four days and traced throughout their stay, and have limited interaction with other people, according to the report published in December.

-That means participants won’t be able to go sightseeing, exploring Tokyo and take part in the notorious partying that goes on in the Olympic Village after athletes finish competing.
+That means participants won’t be able to go sightseeing in Tokyo or take part in the notorious partying that goes on in the Olympic Village after athletes finish competing.

 In fact, when athletes travel between the village and the competition and training venues they should do so by designated vehicles, wearing masks.
-Equipment will be introduced in this facility to “prevent the spread of droplets” according to officials.
+Equipment will be introduced to “prevent the spread of droplets” according to officials.

 Fan experience